mikefeneley/chaos-monitor/README.md

 We don't just need people who are interested in technology, we are also looking for people who are talented writers and artists.

+**Design Information**

+The target audience of our flagship project, the chaos command center, is your average computer user.
+Anything overly technical needs to be abstracted away.

+Form is liberating.
+While it is possible to add endless customization to tools, doing so increases the complexity of the tool and increases the risk of bugs.
+We reject addtional, noncritical functionality at the cost of addtional complexity and security risk.

+For example, we could add functionality which would let the user change the name of the tables in the database used to store the checksum pairs.
+But to what end?
+If an attacker were to use that option to change the table name, the daemon would no longer be able to pull the checksum data it is supposed to be testing.
+It is an unnecessary feature that adds nothing while increasing the attack surface.

+We want this tool to automatically be to set up a remote database on an EC2 server or other AWS service.
+Possibly using SaltStack.

 <br>
 <br>
 <b>Contact:</b>